 3Ls: Over the summer, fall, and winter of your 3L year, you should continue to do the above, as well as:

 - Postgraduate fellowships & job search: Start applying for fellowships (project- and/or organization-based) or government honors programs in late summer.
-In the fall, explore other opportunities on Symplicity, psjd.org, and other sites.
-Conversations with SJI advisors, professors, clinic and externship directors, and CLS graduates and practitioners will be important throughout.
+In the fall, explore other opportunities on Symplicity, PSJD.org, and other sites.
+Conversations with SJI advisors, professors, clinic and externship directors, and Columbia graduates and practitioners will be important throughout.

 - Financial planning: Attend financial programming hosted by SJI, the Financial Aid Office, and SPIN.
 Meet with Financial Aid to learn more about LRAP.
-Apply for the Public Service Bridge Loan if helpful.
+Apply for the Public Service Bridge Loan if it would be helpful.